arjitc/Ready2Go/README.md

 Ready2Go
 ========

-Ready2Go is a Rasbian (Debian) based distro for the RasberryPi
+Ready2Go is a Rasbian (Debian) based distro wrapper for the RasberryPi

 Base OS : Rasbian